fabtjar/defold-coolmathgames-sdk/README.md

 # Coolmath Games SDK native extension for Defold

-A native extension for the [Defold](https://defold.com) to integrate with the Coolmath Games SDK.
+A native extension for the [Defold](https://defold.com) to use the Coolmath Games SDK.

 This extension uses [JsToDef](https://github.com/AGulev/jstodef) to send messages from JavaScript to Lua.